aaronmams/jekyll-now/_posts/2016-11-17-Broken Windows, Carrots, Sticks, and Roe v Wade.md

 * [California crime stats are here](https://oag.ca.gov/crime/cjsc/stats/arrests)
 * [New York I got from here](https://data.ny.gov/Public-Safety/Adult-Arrests-by-County-Beginning-1970/rikd-mt35)

+A WARNING:

+This section is going to be pretty light.
+You should look at this for what it represents: I did a lot more work that I had planned on trying to find data that could help us do some of our own analysis on this topic.
+So basically, I'm giving you all a little head-start on your own "Broken Windows" empirical analysis.
+There are still some pretty important gaps.
+In order to do our own version of a Corman and Mocan-type analysis we'll need to figure out how to get

+* population and unemployment numbers at the county level...or
+* misdemeanor arrests at the state level

 ### A Quick Look at NYC
 So the first thing I want to do here is plot some of the New York City crime data just to make sure the data I pulled has the same broad trends as the ones described in the paper I reviewed above...this is just a quick red-face check to make sure we're dealing with the 'right' data

+The population data and crime data for New York are organized at the county level so we will plot each of the 5 counties that encompass New York City (as I understand it each of the 5 Boroughs are in their own county).

 ```R
 # Let's look at just the New York Data because they have a pretty nice data set